 So you thought it was cricket?
 So did we!
 Volleyball was first introduced to Sri Lanka (then Ceylon) in 1916 by Mr. R.W.
 Camack the then Director of Physical Education at the Colombo Y.M.C.A.
 Volleyball was tremendously popular and by 1922 the City of Colombo alone had 25 Volleyball Clubs.
 In 1991, Sri Lanka officially declared Volleyball as its National Sport.

 4) They make music whilst making street food

 The preparation of the street-food favourite Kottu Roti has a rhythmic tune that can be heard blocks away.
 Sit down to enjoy some tasty local food and enjoy the mid-meal entertainment!
 The ingredients – onions, vegetables eggs and cut up roti – are placed on the cooking griddle and mixed together.
-This is when the music starts.
+And this is when the music starts.
 The Kottu cook uses the two metal spatulas to mix and cut the ingredients with a rhythm, banging the metal to create a catchy beat.
-Every cook has his own personal rhythm, and you might find two cooks making a tune together.
+Every cook has his own personal rhythm, and you often find two cooks making a tune together.

 5) The currency is super colourful

 Sri Lankan banknotes are unusual in that they are printed vertically on the reverse.
 Portraits of former Sri Lankan prime ministers and presidents have graced the fronts of bank notes, while the backs have featured Sri Lankan fauna and flora, landscapes and industries, and images depicting Sri Lankan culture, history, and achievements.
 They are also super colourful!